Dhruv-2403/Gym-Fitness-Project/README.md

 # 🎯 Project Purpose

-The purpose of FitFusion web application is to create a smart and an engaging fitness platform that helps users stay consistent, motivated, and well-equipped.
+*The purpose of FitFusion web application is to create a smart and an engaging fitness platform that helps users stay consistent, motivated, and well-equipped.
-By combining AI-driven personalization, gamification, and secure user management, FitFusion aims to make fitness both effective and enjoyable for everyone.
+By combining AI-driven personalization, gamification, and secure user management, FitFusion aims to make fitness both effective and enjoyable for everyone.*

+**Note: We have done JWT Authentication till now**

 # ⚙️ Setup and Run Instructions (Local Environment)